katonage/pluvianus/README.md

 * `RCB`: Reconstructed background
 * `B0`, `B1`: Background components

 "Zoom" centers the view on the selected component, with zoom corresponding to estimated neuron diameter.
-"Auto" performs this automatically when a new component is selected.<br>
+"Auto" will automatically center and zoom when a new component is selected. <br>

 Under "Contours" choose which component outlines are visible:
 * `All`: All components